Hopton Incline

-Until it closed in 1967 the Hopton Incline was the steepest stretch of conventional, adhesion-worked standard gauge railway running line in the UK.
+The Hopton Incline was the steepest stretch of conventional, adhesion-worked standard gauge railway in the UK.
 The incline was situated in sparsely populated, exposed limestone uplands in the Peak District of Derbyshire, England.

 It is possible that steeper stretches were to be found in sidings, but the Hopton Incline was on the former Cromford and High Peak Railway's single-track main line as inherited by British Railways.